 Best time to visit

 If you’re planning on skiing or enjoying winter sports, the best time to visit Canada is between December and April, though some resorts open as early as November and extend their seasons as late as June (or even July on Whistler’s glacier).
 If you want to enjoy the great outdoors without the snow, travel between May and September.
-Be aware however, that if there’s been heavy snowfall during the winter, some high-altitude hiking trails may be closed well into July.
-May, June and September are typically cheaper than July and August, but you’ll get the best of the weather in the latter two months.
+Be aware, however, that if there’s been heavy snowfall during the winter, some high-altitude hiking trails may be closed well into July.

 Note: These general guidelines apply mainly to the settled areas of southern Canada.
 Travellers heading to northern areas, such as the Yukon, the Northwest Territories, Nunavut and Labrador, should bring warm clothing for all but the summer months (and even in summer, at least a lightweight jacket is advisable).
 See the individual provinces and territories sections for more details.

-Dec - Feb: Winter temperatures.
-Winter clothing is necessary (eg overcoat, hat, boots and gloves).
-Heavy snowfall in most provinces, with Vancouver being the main exception in that it usually rains instead.
+Winter (Dec – Feb): Winter temperatures.
+Winter clothing is necessary (e.g. overcoat, hat, boots and gloves).
+Most provinces experience heavy snowfall, with Vancouver being the main exception in that it usually rains instead.

-Mar - May: Moderate temperatures.
+Spring (Mar – May): Moderate temperatures.
 Medium weight clothing with a waterproof topcoat or umbrella is the recommendation.

-Jun - Sep: Warm.
+Summer (Jun – Aug): Warm temperatures.
 Lightweight summer clothing with some medium weight clothing for cool evenings.

-Oct - Nov: Cool, with the first frost in the air.
-Medium- to heavyweight clothing is recommended, particularly with the first signs of snow in November.
+Autumn/ Fall (Sep – Nov): Cool, with the first frost in the air.
+Medium to heavyweight clothing is recommended, particularly with the first signs of snow in November.

-Canada is the second largest country in the world after Russia, covering an area of 9,984,670 sq km (3,855,103 sq miles).
-It is bordered to the west by the Pacific Ocean and Alaska, to the east by the Atlantic Ocean, to the northeast by Greenland (across the Nares Strait), and to the south by the 'Lower 48' states of the USA.
+Canada is the second-largest country by total area in the world after Russia, covering an area of 9,984,670 sq km (3,855,100 sq miles).
+It is bordered to the west by the North Pacific Ocean and Alaska in the northwest, to the east by the Atlantic Ocean, to the north by the Arctic Ocean, to the northeast by Greenland (across the Nares Strait), and to the south by the 'Lower 48' states of the USA.
 The polar ice cap lies to the north.